 “It is reasonable to assume that not all affected industries are paying due attention to the wide scope of the ACCC’s DPI recommendations, nor engaging in the Treasury consultation period,” the submission states.

-Under recommendation 16a, the ACCC considers extending the definition of personal information to include IP addresses and device identifiers as personal information.
+Under recommendation 16a, the ACCC considers extending the definition of personal information to include IP addresses and device identifiers.

 DIGI says, “The combined effect of 16a and 16c is that a digital provider must obtain user consent before an IP address or device identifier is collected, resulting in a consumer being blocked with a consent screen before a page can even load.”